Safe Zone Allies

 What is an Ally?

-- Model self-compassion and compassion toward others.
+- Expressing self-compassion and compassion toward others.

-Interested in becoming a Safe Zone Ally?
+Interested in Becoming a Safe Zone Ally?

 If you have a group of 10-22 individuals interested in becoming Safe Zone Allies, please contact us at (805) 493-3727.